Kemystra/frontendmentor-url-shortening-master/README.md

 6. `position: fixed` requires both horizontal and vertical position set (e.g: `top: 0;` and `left: 0;`).
 It will not work without either of them.

+7. `pointer-events: none` will cause an element to "pass-through" its mouse clicks!

 ### Continued development

 1. I just realized that a relatively new `dialog` HTML tag would have made it easier to show the attribution part.
 Gonna use that next time.